-The code of this Program is strict mode code if the Directive Prologue (14.1) of its SourceElements contains a Use Strict Directive or if any of the conditions of 10.1.1 apply.
-If the code of this Program is strict mode code, SourceElements is evaluated in the following steps as strict mode code.
-Otherwise SourceElements is evaluated in the following steps as non-strict mode code.
+The code of this Script is strict mode code if the Directive Prologue (14.1) of its ScriptBody contains a Use Strict Directive or if any of the conditions of 10.1.1 apply.
+If the code of this Script is strict mode code, ScriptBody is evaluated in the following steps as strict mode code.
+Otherwise ScriptBody is evaluated in the following steps as non-strict mode code.